How You Can Occupy Your Mental Health:

-- If you are feeling depressed or anxious you can almost always benefit from counselling with the right therapist.
-Choose a counsellor who is a respectful and collaborative member of your team.
-If your work benefits cover medication but not counselling, ask your employer to provide better, more comprehensive, services.
+- If you are feeling depressed or anxious you can almost always benefit from counseling with the right therapist.
+Choose a counselor who is a respectful and collaborative member of your team.
+If your work benefits cover medication but not counseling, ask your employer to provide better, more comprehensive, services.
 Self help books and groups can be a vital support as well.

 Need help building up your mental health from the inside out?
 Contact Glynis to Request an Appointment

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, Certified Addictions Counsellor is a Counselling Therapist specializing in recovery from long standing Anxiety, Depression, Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, Certified Addictions Counselor is a Counseling Therapist specializing in recovery from long standing Anxiety, Depression, Grief and Addictive Behaviors.
 I look forward to hearing from you and helping you on the road to recovery!